 - Australian College of Critical Care Nurses (ACCCN)

 - Australian Nurse Teachers’ Society

 Frankston Hospital supports patients who wish to become an organ or tissue donor through their program for organ and tissue donation.

-Jodi Vuat and Jo Sanders are the Nurse Donation Specialists for Frankston Hospital, and work closely with the ICU team to help support families, patients and staff during the organ donation process.
+Jodi Vuat is the Nurse Donation Specialist for Frankston Hospital, and works closely with the ICU team to help support families, patients and staff during the organ donation process.
 The Nurse Donation Specialists also help to raise awareness by providing education for all medical, nursing and allied health staff at Peninsula Health, as well as the local community.